array-in-a-matrix/arrayinamatrix.xyz/README.md

 ---

 ### To do:

 - remove unused css
 - improve/increase color pairs array
-- add actual content kek
 - interactive reactjs?
 - add an about me section
-- form for ideas
 - seprate page or section for dotfiles/configs